How-To#

 %sql

-Pass the alias to use such connection:
+Pass the alias to make it the current connection:

 %%sql one